 Since 2004 Chris has been an active volunteer with Point Foundation (CA), the largest scholarship-granting organization in the U.S. for LGBTQ college aspiring individuals.
 For most of his time on Point’s Board of Directors, Chris served as the Scholar Selections Committee Chair, overseeing the annual selections process by which Point chose its scholars from an applicant pool of several thousand high school, undergraduate, and graduate students.
 During his time as Scholar Selections Committee Chair, the composition of the organization’s scholars significantly diversified in terms of racial and gender identity.
 He remains connected to Point as a member of its Emeritus Board.

 Other past professional development and affiliations include serving as a Mastery Transcript Consortium Site Director, an Intercultural Development Inventory Qualified Administrator, a member of and homeroom leader for the Independent School Experiential Education Network and its Winter Institute, and a member of ISACS accreditation teams.

 Chris earned his B.A. cum laude with college honors from Knox College (IL).

 Chris enjoys exploring the restaurant, visual art, and live music cultures wherever his travels take him.
-He and his husband have a rescue dog Cooper and split time between Chicago and New York City.
+He lives in New York City with his husband and their rescue dog.